-The ST4000+ activates this alarm when the boat has been off course from the locked heading by more than the specified angle for longer than 20 seconds.
+The ST4000+ activates this alarm when the boat has been off course from the locked heading by more than the specified angle\ for longer than 20 seconds.
 It shows whether the deviation is to port or starboard.

-Note: You can adjust this specified alarm angle in Dealer setup (see page 109).
+Note: \ You can adjust this specified alarm angle in Dealer setup (see page 94).

-- 1. To cancel the off course alarm, press standby to return to hand steering. - 2.
-Check whether your boat is carrying too much sail, or whether the sails are badly balanced.
+- 1. To cancel the off course alarm, press standby. - Check whether your boat is carrying too much sail, or whether the sails are badly balanced.
 You can usually significantly improve course keeping by improving the sail balance.